fridaetc/README/README.md

 ## Components
-Custom components access to props via this.props.x
+Custom components have access to props via this.props.x

 `WidgetContainerComponent`
 `WidgetContainerPresentation`